Glyn Philpot: painter and modern pilgrim

 Back to Contents

 Flesh and Spirit displays Philpot’s variety of modes and genres.
-Naturally, this being modern life, the few offerings which seemed to me a bit silly or worse seemed to be presented as being the high point in the Philpot narratve arc.
+Naturally, this being modern life, the few offerings which seemed to me a bit silly or worse seemed to be presented as being the high point in the Philpot narrative arc.
 I am not sure the Pallant got the point of Philpot, or of course, that I have..

 Nonetheless, masses of the paintings stood out magnificently.
 Again, we can start with the work of the last years of Philpot’s life.
 The flowers and plants, some of them bathed in Mediterranean sun, desertish but lush, were exactly what one wants in nature painting.3 Of Philpot’s plant painting I am most impressed by Stachys and Leaves, 1934-35 and Garden in Nice (Floodlight) (1933)

-They are a relief from human cares but as good a meditational focus as anyone could hope for, looking up from the vacuuming, or across the tea cups.
+They are a relief from human cares and as good a meditational focus as anyone could hope for, looking up from the vacuuming, or across the tea cups.
 There’s not much room for showing off in plant painting.
 Amateurs can often do it very well, so a master needs to bring an “A” game to the job, and Philpot does.
 He had had a tumultuous few years – perhaps had known no other kind.
 At some point he told Karen Blixen (1885-1962, aka Isak Dinesen) of his longing for refuge.
 It isn’t sentimental or sloppy to hope and guess that he might have found it, painting in the sun for a market back in grey London, where Syrie Maugham’s shop would soon sell these works to subtly enliven the signature wall-to-wall white which was the decor which became and has remained de rigeur for about 100 years.

 I don’t for a moment think the plant paintings were trivial.
 I much prefer them to many of the other paintings Philpot did in any of his periods or genres including those of his last years.
-Many, not all, of these seem inept.
+Many, not all, of his later offerings seem inept.
 Indeed, my sort-of hero Henry Thomas features in the strongest and weakest of the many which feature him.4 In an earlier footnote I mentioned a couple I like and add to them now with Seated Jamaican Man (Henry Thomas), 1937.
 Here are a few I don’t enjoy: Melancholy Man (Henry Thomas), 1936; Harlequin (Henry Thomas),1937 and Seated Model in the Studio (Henry Thomas), 1936; they seem to me awkward and featureless.

 Images of black men were, however, fashionable in the late ’30s London market as they had been in the negrophile Parisian artists’ studios a decade before.
 Martin tells us that Philpot’s were beginning to sell well, though I don’t suppose that was their paramount attraction to the artist.